Pujastar/DMW-Assignment1/README.md

 # Abstart:
-We introduce a new Markov sampling algorithm for SVMC to generate u.e.M.c. samples from given dataset, and present the numerical studies on the learning performance of SVMC based on Markov sampling for benchmark datasets.
+We introduce a new Markov sampling algorithm for SVMC to generate u.e.M.c. samples from Magic dataset.

 # Algorithm
 ![image](https://user-images.githubusercontent.com/47221030/111444692-a74db600-8730-11eb-89df-4bf969cfb863.png)